HitoroOhria/my-configs/ubuntu/README.md

 - pros
 - cons
   - tig main view is very slow on mobile monitor
+  - not supported scan QR code on 1Password

 ## Wayland

 - pros
 - cons
+  - auto switch window when close float terminal in IntelliJ?
   - flameshot is not working
   - not supported scan QR code on 1Password